 Principal / Instructor / Camp Supervisor

 Peter has been with the Shumka family for 18 years.
 He first started Ukrainian dance at the age of eight, when he entered the Shumka School of Dance and continued as a student for seven years.
 He is now a retired member of the Ukrainian Shumka Dancers and has been an instructor with Shumka School of Dance since 2006, teaching at both the Edmonton Studios and the satellite school in Sherwood Park.
 In Shumka, Peter has been lucky enough to work with people like Dave Ganert, John Pichlyk, Viktor Lytvynov, Jean-Marc Généreux, and the Virsky Ukrainian National Folk Dance Ensemble of Ukraine.
 Since achieving full member status with the company in 2009, he has performed in many well-known Shumka performances and tours, including Clara’s Dream, the Shumka at 50 China and Canadian tours, and the remount of the Shumka classic, Travelling Chumaky as one of the lead characters.
 Administratively, Peter served on the Shumka artistic, standards, and executive committees for a various amount of years as well as the Shumka Costumes Director for two years.

 Peter has managed the Shumka Summer Dance Camps since 2010, moving into the role of School Principal in 2013.
-He has currently completed his third year as Principal of Shumka School of Dance.
+He is currently in his fourth year as Principal of Shumka School of Dance.
 Peter has travelled to Ukraine three times to perform and study Ukrainian dance.
 He likes to attend as many teaching workshops as possible, including various Ukrainian Instructor Conferences and Shumka Syllabus workshops.
 A highlight was teaching workshops in Salt Lake City with the International Folk Dance Ensemble at Brigham Young University in 2013.
 Peter has recently created a phone APP for Shumka and the School.
 In his spare time, Peter enjoys learning about graphic design and obsessing over the latest Game of Thrones episode.
 His strong leadership skills, along with his ability to motivate and inspire youth, will serve Shumka well as it continues in its next journey.
 Mr. Peter’s favourite regions of Ukraine are Zakarpattia and Podillia.